pdogra1299/bitbucket-mcp-server/README.md

 #### Search Tools
 - `search_code` - Search for code across repositories (currently Bitbucket Server only)

+#### Project and Repository Discovery Tools
+- `list_projects` - List all accessible Bitbucket projects/workspaces with filtering
+- `list_repositories` - List repositories in a project or across all accessible projects

 ## Installation

 ### Using npx (Recommended)